sdiehl/wiwinwlh/tutorial.md

 constructor to hold the error.
 Many simple functions which can fail can simply use the `Either Error a` in the result type to encode simple error handling.

-The downside to this is that it force every consumer of the function to pattern match on the result to handle the error case.
+The downside to this is that it forces every consumer of the function to pattern match on the result to handle the error case.
 It also assumes that all `Error` types can be encoded inside of the sum type holding the possible failures.